rrliu/elburrito.dev/content/posts/books-i-read-2021.md

 - Odd Arne Westad, `Decisive Encounters: The Chinese Civil War, 1946-1950`
 - Project Itoh, `Genocidal Organ`
 - L. David Marquet, `Turn The Ship Around!
 A True Story of Turning Followers Into Leaders`
+- Frank Dikötter, `The Tragedy of Revolution: A History of the Chinese Revolution, 1945-1957`